 If the filter is black with grime, dust, and dirt, you can be surprised how much that affects the functioning of your mini split.
-The unit has to s
+The unit has to strain

 A dazzling thunderstorm just passed through your area.
 Well, the storm was dazzling until it knocked your power out.
 Now you’re less than happy.
 After the breaker was tripped, your ductless mini split doesn’t want to turn back on.

 You could really use it now, as the humidity in your home is increasing thanks to the heat from the storm.
 What should you do?